helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 Note that this article talks about creating many records in a single table (model), not many tables (models).
 Also, this isn't a batch SQL insert: if you're interested in that look into `insert_all`.
 If you read the whole thing, expect to learn quite a bit about `create(!)` and parameters.
 If you just want to see the code that changed, scroll down to the Summary at the end.

 ## What Do We Want to Do?
 Let's say we have a table storing Band data, and we want the ability to add several new Bands to this table from the frontend (JavaScript) using a fetch request.
 Our initial idea might be to loop through all of the new Band data on the frontend and send one fetch request per Band.
-However, this results in sending more fetch requests than necessary.
+However, this results in making more requests than necessary.
 Instead, we can actually add all of the new Bands using a single fetch request, which reduces the number of requests our server must handle.

 The fetch request we're aiming for might look something like this:
 ```
 const options = {
   method: 'POST',
   headers: { 'Content-Type': 'application/json' },
-  body: JSON.stringify({ band: bands }) // bands is an array of hashes
+  body: JSON.stringify({ bands }) // bands is an array of Objects
 }

+// fetch here
 ```

 ## Hello My Old Friend, ActiveRecord create(!)